vickeyshrestha/ap0006_stock_trader/services/stock-trader/readme.md

 Service stock trader will subscribe to a specific topics in NATS (topics published by simulator - stock by default) to get NASDAQ Stock Exchange, NY Stock Exchange, and London Stock Exchange data in a timeseries fashion.

+**db requirement**
+Create a database named "godzilla" once the postgres server is up and running via compose file

 **building and pushing docker image**
 <br> Run the builddocker.bat file by passing the version as an argument.
 For eg:
 <br> C:\godzilla\simulators\stock> builddocker.bat 0.0.1